Stress is Unavoidable but Manageable

 Tip: alcohol consumption to numb the stress is an unhealthy coping strategy.
 Excessive alcohol consumption brings its own set of problems.

-Remember, you will experience some type of stress at one point or another.
+Remember, you will experience some stress at one point or another.
 Your response will determine the short or long-term impact of stress on your life.
-Sometimes, it is necessary to nod and smile as you move right along.
+Sometimes, you must nod and smile as you move right along.

 Stay Naturally Curious